Leonxh/book_of_ro/README.md

 ## ⚠️ Disclaimer

-This project is a **joke game** made for fun and experimentation — don't take it too seriously! 🎰🧪
+This project is a fan-made **joke game** made for fun and experimentation.
+Created purely for educational and non-commercial purposes — don't take it too seriously! 🎰🧪
+It is not affiliated with, endorsed by, or connected to Novomatic or any rights holders of the original game.

-While the gameplay mechanics are inspired by slot machines and there's effort put into polish, you might still encounter **bugs or janky behavior** here and there.
+While there's effort put into polish, you might still encounter **bugs or janky behavior** here and there.
 It's a **work in progress**, and development is ongoing. 🐛🚧

 Thanks for understanding, and feel free to report any issues — or even better, contribute fixes!